friedcouch/Depict/README.md

 7. Supabase
   - Supabase is an open-source alternative to Google's firebase.
 It uses an SQL database and Netlify's Gotrue library for authentication.
 8. Netlify
-  - Netlify is a platform for hosting static websites, and I have found it to be wayyy faster than Github pages.
-Additionally, they provide serverless functions, similar to AWS Lambda.
-I used the serverless functions to communicate with the database and API, without exposing secrets.
+  - A platform for hosting static websites.
+  - Faster than Github Pages, anecdotally speaking.
+  - Easy to setup; all that is needed is to link the website to a Github repository.
+Whenever the repository is updated, Netlify will update the website accordingly in around 1-2 minutes.
+  - Easy-to-use Lambda Functions which allows us to create a small API to access our database while keeping our API key a secret.
 9. TwoJS
   - The library used to create the svg